samritiarora/RetailStoreAssignment/README.md

 # RetailStoreAssignment

 ### Running the service on local ###
+$ mvn spring-boot:run
+Run the above command to run the application.
+The application exposed an endpoint ~/api/retailstore/calculate-cart, which returns the value of cart according to given user
-Run the main java file RetailStoreApplication to run a sample use case Other use cases are mentioned in the test cases
+Some use cases are mentioned in the test cases

 ## Build the code
 mvn clean install